yesmeck/safe-routes/README.md

 ### Basename support

 Basename is supported out of the box.
-If have set a basename in your `vite.config.ts` and `react-router.config.ts`, safe-routes will automatically prepend the basename to the generated URLs.
+If you have set a basename in your `vite.config.ts` and `react-router.config.ts`, safe-routes will automatically prepend the basename to the generated URLs.

 ```typescript
 // react-router.config.ts